So You Married an Addict: Is it Time for a Divorce?

 If you’ve ever been in a relationship with an addict, you know the dependency affects everyone – family members, friends and even co-workers.
 Add a marriage contract into the mix and you’re suddenly responsible for your partner’s actions.
 If she gets a DUI, for example, you’re likely the one getting phone calls from the police, paying to bail her out of jail or seeing your car insurance rates go through the roof.

 Addiction puts enormous strain on a marriage.
-And no matter how much you plead for your partner to stop or how many ultimatums you give her, there’s a good chance she will continue using.
+And no matter how much you plead for your partner to stop or how many ultimatums you give them, there’s a good chance they will continue using.

 “I got busted driving drunk,” says Alisha.
 “Tristan told me if I ever did that again, he’d break up with me.
 I wish I could say I stopped right then…but I didn’t.”